 MidAmerican Energy Company (MEC) owns and operates the Louisa Generating Station (Louisa), which has one 745 megawatt coal-fired unit and is located near Muscatine, Iowa.
-Coal combustion residuals produced at Louisa include fly ash, bottom ash/economizer ash, and waste ash, which are currently either utilized for beneficial reuse or disposed of in an onsite impoundment or at the onsite monofill.
+Coal combustion residuals produced at Louisa include fly ash, bottom ash/economizer ash, and waste ash, which are currently either utilized for beneficial reuse or disposed of in an onsite monofill.
 In addition to the controls outlined in this plan, MEC adheres to controls and Best Management Practices that are required and outlined in site permits and plans.
 MEC also holds subcontractors responsible for controlling fugitive dust.
-Headwaters Resources, Inc. conducts CCR disposal operations and maintenance activities within the site monofill and impoundment.
+Boral Limited manages CCR disposal operations and maintenance activities within the site monofill.